aswerkljh/esix-e621-tag-checker/README.md

 ### OPTIONAL Artist Discovery Script (`artist_discovery.py`)

 The `artist_discovery.py` script is an **optional component** that automatically scans your local artist folder structure and generates the `artists.json` file.
-This script is designed for users who have their art collection organized in folders by artist name.
+This script is designed for users who have their porn collection organized in folders by artist name.

 #### What it does:
 - **Scans directories** for artist folders (excluding folders starting with underscore)